 Developing property: If you are developing your property, we will review your tree and vegetation removal plans as part of your permit application.
 See our complete list of permits for specific requirements.

 Public right-of-way: If the trees are located in a public right-of-way, you need a permit from Seattle Department of Transportation Urban Forestry to remove them.

 We charge $324 when you apply.
 If it takes us more than an hour to review your application, we will charge for the additional time spent on your request.

 We try to finish the initial review within two weeks.

 How long it takes to get the final approval depends on how complex your project is and how many corrections, if any, you need to make.

 Get your property information.
-Use our interactive map to find your zoning, lot size, environmental critical areas, and trees over six inches in diameter.
+Use our GIS Map to find your zoning, lot size, environmental critical areas, and tree canopy.

 Attend a coaching session.
 The Public Resource Center offers free 20-minute coaching to answer questions about the removal of trees and ECA vegetation restoration approvals.